prosch88/UFADE/README.md

 **Logical (iTunes-Style) Backup**

-Perform a backup as iTunes would do (with an option to bruteforce an unknuwn backup-password)
+Perform a backup as iTunes would do (with an option to bruteforce an unknown backup-password)

 **Logical+ Backup**